dunglas/symfony-docker/docs/production.md

 your-domain-name.example.com.
 IN  A     207.154.233.113
 ````

-Note: Let's Encrypt, the service used by default by Symfony Docker to automatically generate a TLS certificate doesn't support using bare IP addresses.
+> [!NOTE]
+> Let's Encrypt, the service used by default by Symfony Docker to automatically generate a TLS certificate doesn't support using bare IP addresses.
 Using a domain name is mandatory to use Let's Encrypt.

 ## Deploying